Frenvius/disneyland-mods/BepInEx/plugins/blacks7ar-FineWoodPieces/README.md

 ># <b># FineWoodPieces</b>

-Adds finewood variants of the wood build pieces, stone roof shingles, thatch walls, clay build pieces, 16 containers, 23 clutters and 58 new furnitures, and 18 buildable plants to decorate your home.
+Adds finewood variants of the wood build pieces, stone roof shingles, thatch walls, clay build pieces, 16 containers, 23 clutters and 58 new furnitures, 6 windows, 1 trapdoor, and 18 buildable plants to decorate your home.

 <br/>